foxerlot/buffer-implementation/README.md

 } buffer;
 ```

-This data-structure is designed to be ver simple, and fundamentally just an array of strings.<br>
+This data-structure is designed to be very simple, and fundamentally just an array of strings.<br>

 There are very few methods:
 ```c